c0dec0py/LeveldbCopy/README.md

 # LeveldbCopy
-a manual copy of leveldb by myself learn code by copying code first :)
+A manual copy of leveldb by myself.
+Learn code by copying code first :)